NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ![](images/library_1.png)

 Feel free to remove all libraries except for your `custom` team library from last lab.

+### Dealing with GitHub and Fusion360

+Both GitHub and Fusion360 provide a mechanism for you to collaborate with your partner on the design:

+* Fusion360 requires you to keep all your design files in the cloud and it allows you to share your design with other members of your team.
+This means that you and you're partner will be working on the same files.
+This is reasonably convenient and deeply integrated into Fusion360.

+* GitHub uses the clone/commit/push process you are familiar with.

+These two mechanisms don't work especially well together, unfortunately.
+The main problem is that getting files in and out of Fusion360 so you can work with them in GitHub is a hassle during collaboration.

+Here is what has worked reasonably well in the past:

+1. Use Fusion360s collaboration mechanisms while working on your project.
+It saves intermediate versions, so you can always roll back.
+2. Only export your work from Fusion360 and commit it to GitHub to run it through Eaglint and turn it in.

+The last step is a still a bit of a pain, but Eaglint doesn't know how to communicate with Fusion360 (yet), so there's no other option.

 ### Make Fusion360 Easier to Use